 Piano Intermediate: Like the beginners’ course, this is made up of three levels.
 It looks at inversions and chord variants and gives a more comprehensive look at areas you should be familiar with.

-One noticeable issue I saw with the Skoove app is that the sheet music is boiled down massively to align with the level of programme you are using.
-For example, this means if you learned something through the app, once you get to the advanced stage of the song, you will only know how to play that song the same way the course creators intended you to.
-Which may not sound like the original piece of music you are playing.
+This means if you learned something through the app, once you get to the advanced stage of the song, you will only know how to play that song the same way the course creators interpreted it.

 Features of the app